 The plan provides retirement, disability and death benefits and annual cost-of-living adjustments to plan members and their beneficiaries.
-Employees are eligible to retire at age 55 with 5 years of continuous active service, or 15 years of active noncontinuous aggregate service.
+Employees are eligible to retire at age 55 with 5 years of continuous service, or 15 years of active aggregate service or 25 years of aggregate service.
 In addition, compulsory retirement is at age 65 for police and fire members.
-Employees under the age of 55 are eligible to retire with 25 years of service under certain conditions.
+Employees under the age of 55 are eligible to retire with 25 years of service.